 Arrive at noon and it's guaranteed you will wait in line.
 The secret is to come early or late at mealtimes to get a table.
 The salads are large and attractive and the hot plats are served with either a generous heap of goose-fat-fried potatoes, golden yellow puréed potatoes, or frites.
 Favorites are the crispy duck confit, roast chicken, a glorious hamburger (French style, meaning it's served rare, unless you say otherwise), and a bevy of homey desserts like moelleux au chocolat, crême brulée, and tarte tatin.

 Surf for online reviews of Le Petite Chaise and you'll come away more bewildered than enlightened.
 Is it one of the best dining experiences in Paris or is it a tourist trap?
 Often called the oldest restaurant in Paris, Le Petite Chaise has been in continuous service since 1680.
-(Remember?)
+(Remember those days?)
 George Sand and Colette dined here in the 19th century while François Mitterand was said to have been a regular a century later.

 The tiny dining room is charming and the overall atmosphere jovial.
 Pro or con, reviewers agree on one thing: the toothsome French onion soup.
 Food writer and man-about-Paris David Lebowitz has been very happy with their pot au feu — simmered beef served in a giant bowl with steamed vegetables, Dijon mustard, and tangy cornichons.